1. Plan for tax-free withdrawals

-Also, each state has different restrictions on 529 accounts, so check with your financial advisor or ask your plan provider for the specific requirements of your plan.
+Also, each state has different restrictions on 529 accounts, so check with your financial professional or ask your plan provider for the specific requirements of your plan.

 What if the beneficiary gets a scholarship?
 You'll be happy to learn that there is a scholarship exception to the 10% penalty.
 You can take a nonqualified withdrawal from a 529 account up to the amount of a scholarship; although you will pay taxes on the earnings, you won't pay the additional 10% penalty that's imposed on a nonqualified withdrawal.
 Remember to ask for a scholarship receipt for your tax records.